phonegap-build/docs-en/configuring/plugins.md

 To extend the native functionality exposed by the PhoneGap native-app container, PhoneGap Build supports a white-listed selection of PhoneGap Plugins.

-Plugins can either be from <a href="https://build.phonegap.com/plugins" target="_blank">our repostiory</a> or from <a href="http://plugins.cordova.io">plugins.cordova.io</a>.
+Plugins can either be from <a href="https://build.phonegap.com/plugins" target="_blank">our repostiory</a> or from <a href="https://www.npmjs.com/">npm</a> and <a href="http://plugins.cordova.io">plugins.cordova.io</a>.  <a href="http://plugins.cordova.io">plugins.cordova.io</a> is now deprecated and will be removed from Phonegap Build on October 15th, 2015, so we don't recommend using plugins from this repository.

 Plugins need to be implemented differently for each platform, and may not be supported across all PhoneGap platforms.
 If you're deploying across multiple platforms, ensure that the experience degrades gracefully for users who do not have the plugin available.

 If you would like to contribute a plugin to the PhoneGap Build repository, please see the [Contributing Plugins ](developer_contributing_plugins.md.html) documentation.
-To submit a plugin to <a href="http://plugins.cordova.io">plugins.cordova.io</a> please view their <a href="http://cordova.apache.org/docs/en/edge/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide">documentation</a>.
+To submit a plugin to <a href="https://www.npmjs.com/">npm</a> please view their <a href="https://docs.npmjs.com/getting-started/publishing-npm-packages">documentation</a>.

 ## Including a plugin in your project